Home / DOT Inspections: What You Need to Know

 Level IV: Special Inspections

-Level four inspections are rare and are usually conducted as a one-time examination of a particular item (such as driver documentation or the vehicle’s engine) for research purposes.
+Rare and usually conducted as a one-time examination of a particular item (such as driver documentation or the vehicle’s engine) for research purposes.

 Level V: Vehicle-Only Inspection

-A vehicle-only inspection uses the same criteria as a level one, but no driver is present.
+Uses the same criteria as a level one but without the driver present.
 This typically occurs at the carrier’s location during a compliance review.

 Level VI: Enhanced NAS Inspection for Radioactive Shipments

-This inspection is specific to CMVs hauling highway route controlled quantities (HRCQ) of radiological shipments — meaning the vehicle could be transporting hazardous freight, medical waste or nuclear material.
-This level includes inspection procedures, enhanced OOS criteria, radiological requirements and improvements to a level one inspection.
+Specific to CMVs hauling highway route-controlled quantities (HRCQ) of radiological shipments.
+Includes enhanced OOS criteria, radiological requirements, and improvements to a level one inspection.

 What to expect during a roadside check

-A DOT officer or state trooper can pull you over anywhere, including weigh stations, truck stops or on the side of the road.
-As a driver, it’s your responsibility to act in a professional manner throughout the process.
-From the moment you open the driver’s side door and begin a conversation, the officer is alert.
-The way you handle yourself and how well you maintain the inside of the truck cab can indicate to which level of inspection you’ll be subject.
-And, keep in mind that while most officers pull over commercial drivers for a reason, one isn’t required — which means you should always be prepared.
+A DOT officer or state trooper can pull you over anywhere, including weigh stations, truck stops, or on the side of the road.
+As a driver, it’s your responsibility to act professionally throughout the process.
+The way you handle yourself and maintain the inside of the truck cab can influence the level of inspection you’ll undergo.
+Always be prepared, as officers can pull over commercial drivers without a specific reason.

 There are three possible outcomes of truck inspections:

-1. No violations are found.
-If there are no violations, the official places a CVSA decal (valid for up to three months) on the vehicle — this indicates the driver and equipment passed the inspection.
+• The official places a CVSA decal (valid for up to three months) on the vehicle, indicating it passed the inspection.
 A CMV displaying a valid decal generally won’t be pulled over for another inspection unless there is a noticeable problem.

-2. Violations are found but aren’t serious.
-This means the officer found something the driver or vehicle is in violation of, but the problem isn’t severe enough to place either OOS.
-Even though the vehicle can still operate, the violations count against the carrier (or possibly the driver) and can impact Compliance, Safety, Accountability (CSA) scores.
-Repairs must be fixed within 15 days of the inspection, and the carrier must sign and send a report to the FMCSA declaring all repairs were completed within the specified timeframe.
+1. The officer finds a violation, but it isn’t severe enough to place the vehicle or driver OOS.
+The violations count against the carrier (or possibly the driver) and can impact Compliance, Safety, Accountability (CSA) scores.
+Repairs must be fixed within 15 days, and a report must be sent to the FMCSA declaring all repairs were completed.

 • Logging violations